dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :alt:
 Sliders, scroll bars, and scroll bars are all examples of value range gadgets.
-Value range gadgets provide immediate visual feedback of the value of the gadget at any time, as shown in `See A variety of value range gadgets <gadgets.htm#29716>`_.
+Value range gadgets provide immediate visual feedback of the value of the gadget at any time, as shown in `A variety of value range gadgets`_.
 In the case of sliders and scroll bars, the user can set the *gadget-value* by dragging the appropriate part of the gadget to a new point on the scale.
 Progress bars are typically used only to provide the user with feedback about the progress